StoneCypher/UnderstandingReactiveProgramming/md/Table of Contents.md

 1. [What is `reactive programming`](#what-is-reactive-programming)?
   1. TL;DR (Too Long; Didn't Read)
+    1. No, seriously, what is `reactive`?
   1. Spreadsheet example
   1. Relationships vs values; time
-  1. Paradigms; why this is Fundamentally Different (tm)
   1. What is `functional reactive programming` ?
   1. What we'll do
 1. Popular JS `reactive` libraries